 Stuart acts for an insurer in a dispute relating to damage to a stadium at Epsom Racecourse.

 - Stuart is a member of the panel of Honorary Legal Advisors to the Alpine Club

-Stuart is highly experienced in applying for urgent interim relief to enforce restrictive covenants and the unlawful use of confidential information.
+Stuart is also a true specialist in dealing with urgent interim relief and has appeared numerous in cases applying for (or resisting) orders to restrain the unlawful activities of former employees, to protect confidential information, garden leave injunctions as well as various disclosure, search and freezing orders.
 He has also appeared in a number of committal applications where employees have been sentenced for breach of such injunctions including F.W Farnsworth Ltd & Anor v.
 Lacy & Ors EWHC 3487 (Ch) a leading case on sentencing for committal.